Techtonica/curriculum/api/REST-API.md

 #### Overlap with HTTP

-But above you'll notice that HTTP already has some of these concepts baked into the standard, so we can reuse them to convey information and not have them in the message itself.
-Put simply, that is what REST's philosophy.
+But above you'll notice that HTTP already has some of these concepts baked into the standard, so we can reuse them to convey information and not have them in the message itself. **Put simply, that is what REST's philosophy is**.

 HTTP allows you to request a resource by path, so let's simplify our design and have any action related to events be under the `/events` path.
 That way we don't need to repeat "event" throughout the message since we already know we're talking about events.